Modulus of continuity for spectral measures of suspension flows over Salem type substitutions: Background

+We will make no further reference to the fundamental domain, and we will simply denote it by $\mathfrak{X}^{\vec{p}}_{\zeta}$.
+We may decompose

-\end{definition} Our results will concern the spectral measures (we recall its definition in the next subsection) associated with the indicator functions of this partition (in measure), i.e., $f = \chi_{_{\mathfrak{X}_a}}$, for each $a\in\A$.
+Once again, this flow is uniquely ergodic and the only (Borel) measure invariant for the flow $(h_t)_{t\in\R}$ will be denoted by $\mu$.
+Our results will concern the spectral measures (we recall its definition in the next subsection) associated to the indicator functions of this partition (in measure), i.e., $f = \mathds{1}_{{\mathfrak{X}^{\vec{p}}_a}}$, for each $a\in\A$.